-EDUCATIONAL INITIATIVES AND BOOKS FOR ASIA
+EDUCATIONAL INITIATIVES AND BOOKS

 The Asia Foundation has been donating new, high-quality, English-language educational and children's books to Myanmar since 2007 in partnership with the U.S. Embassy and National Library.
 Over the past 10 years, the Foundation has donated more than 200,000 books from leading publishers to more than 400 educational and research institutions throughout the country.
-Special book collections on topics of specific relevance have been assembled and provided to many institutions in the country such as the Ministry of Foreign Affairs, Parliament's Office, President's Office, Myanmar Institute of International and Strategic Studies, Institute of Economics, and the University of Yangon's International Relations Department.
+Special book collections on topics of specific relevance have been assembled and provided to many institutions in the country such as MoFA, Parliament Offices, President's Office, Myanmar Institute of International and Strategic Studies, Institute of Economics, and the University of Yangon's International Relations Department.

 The Foundation partnered with the MLA on a pilot effort to revitalize 10 high school libraries in Yangon Region, Mandalay Region, Magway Region, Mon State, and Shan State between 2015 and 2017.
 Building on the pilot's success, the Ministry of Education has budgeted funds to expand the project to another 10 schools in Myanmar next year, with potential for greater expansion in subsequent years.
-The Foundation supported 17 school librarians and MLA members to participate in the 2nd Regional Workshop on School Libraries in ASEAN Countries in Indonesia in 2016 and the 3rd Regional Workshop on School Libraries in ASEAN Countries in Malaysia in 2017.
-The Foundation also is supporting the National Library and MLA to renovate conference rooms into appropriate space for trainings, meetings, and dialogues on library development and knowledge generation.
+The Foundation supported 13 school librarians and MLA members to participate in the 2nd Regional Workshop on School Libraries in ASEAN Countries in Indonesia in 2016 and the 3rd Regional Workshop on School Libraries in ASEAN Countries in Malaysia in 2017.
+The

+Foundation is also supporting the National Library and MLA to renovate conference rooms into appropriate space for trainings, meetings, and dialogues on library development and knowledge generation.